SAP/odfuzz/README.md

                         A general timeout in seconds for a fuzzing -c USERNAME:PASSWORD, --credentials USERNAME:PASSWORD
-                        User name and password used for authentication -a, --async           Allow ODfuzz to send HTTP requests asynchronously -f, --first-touch     Automatically determine which entities are queryable -p, --plot            Log response time and data, and create a scatter plot
+                        User name and password used for authentication -a, --asynchronous    Allow ODfuzz to send HTTP requests asynchronously -f, --first-touch     Automatically determine which entities are queryable -p, --plot            Log response time and data, and create a scatter plot
 ```